Cell phones are a significant part of our everyday lives. As useful as they are, cell phones are distracting, especially when driving.

 - If necessary, represent you in court during trial.

-If you suffered injuries in a car accident, you should not have to face insurance companies and defense attorneys alone.
+If you suffered injuries in a car accident in Iowa, you should not have to face insurance companies and defense attorneys alone.

-Your attorney will guide you through the process and help protect your rights under the law.
+Your injury attorney will guide you through the process and help protect your rights under the law.

 The injury attorneys at VanDerGinst Law care deeply about our clients’ interests.